spessasus/SpessaSynth/README.md

 ## Installation
 **Requires Node.js**
 1. Download the code as zip or use `git clone`
-2. Put some soundfonts into the `soundfonts` folder
+2. Put your file named `soundfont.sf2` into the `soundfonts` folder.
+(SoundFont selection coming soon)
 3. Double click the `start.bat`
 4. Enjoy!